pyranges/pyranges/docs/index.rst

 Documentation outline
 ~~~~~~~~~~~~~~~~~~~~~

-The PyRanges documentation is structured in three parts:

-#.
-The tutorial, on the next page, recommended for all new users
+#. 🚀 The tutorial, on the next page, recommended for all new users
-#.
-The how-to pages, further below, where functionalities are grouped by topic
+#. 🚀 The how-to pages, further below, where functionalities are grouped by topic
-#.
-The `API reference <https://pyranges.readthedocs.io/>`_, where all methods are explained in detail
+#. 🚀 The `API reference <https://pyranges.readthedocs.io/>`_, where all methods are explained in detail.
+Old `API reference <https://pyranges.readthedocs.io/>`_ is here.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2
+   :hidden:
    :caption: Contents:

    tutorial

-   how_to_book
+   how_to_pages